danielerapati/2years-oncall/PITCHME.md

 first half of the 20th century.
 It is wonderfully acted, the costumes and settings are amazing ... and it is right on target with our audience.
 Very British.

-So much on target that when we placed a nice advert during the first episode of the season in October 2015, on a Sunday evening, the additional traffic and sales brought our website down.
+So much on target that when we placed an advert during the first episode of the season in October 2015, on a Sunday evening, the additional traffic and sales brought our website down.
 In less than 15 minutes after the advert aired.
 And again an hour later when it aired on the +1 channel.